(647) 491-5237

 That matters because many people still search for the word rape, but Canadian criminal law no longer uses that word as a standalone offence.
 Today, the law focuses on whether there was non-consensual sexual activity and how serious the surrounding circumstances were.

 No. Rape has not been a separate offence in the Canadian Criminal Code since 1983.
 Reforms replaced older offences such as rape and indecent assault with a gender-neutral sexual assault framework.
+This change moved the law away from narrow, outdated definitions tied to intercourse only and made the law better able to address a wider range of non-consensual sexual conduct.

 So when someone asks, “What is the difference between sexual assault and rape in Canada?” the most accurate legal answer is this: rape is an older term, while sexual assault is the current legal category used by the Criminal Code.